phyzhenli/AM/README.md

 - Wallace

-Wallace is an exact multiplier implemented by wallace tree technique.
+Wallace is an exact multiplier implemented by Wallace Tree technique.

 <!---
 - EvoApprox8b
 [EvoApprox8b](http://www.fit.vutbr.cz/research/groups/ehw/approxlib/) is a library that contains 500 Pareto optimal 8-bit approximate multipliers evolved by a multi-objective Cartesian Genetic Programming (CGP).
 The library provides Verilog, Matlab, and C models of all approximate circuits.
 [//]: # (In addition to standard circuit parameters, circuit error is given for seven different error metrics.)

 V. Mrazek, R. Hrbacek, Z. Vasicek and L. Sekanina, "[EvoApprox8b:  Library of Approximate Adders and Multipliers for Circuit Design and Benchmarking of Approximation Methods](https://ieeexplore.ieee.org/abstract/document/7926993)," Design, Automation & Test in Europe Conference & Exhibition (DATE), 2017, 2017, pp. 258-261, doi: 10.23919/DATE.2017.7926993.

 - EvoApproxLib<sup>LITE</sup>
 [EvoApproxLib<sup>LITE</sup>](https://ehw.fit.vutbr.cz/evoapproxlib/) is a lightweight library of approximate circuits with formally guaranteed error parameters based on [EvoApprox8b](http://www.fit.vutbr.cz/research/groups/ehw/approxlib/).
 Hardware as well as software models are provided for each circuit.